bobtodd/django-unleashed/README.md

 # django-unleashed
-A workspace for learning how the Django framework.
+ A workspace for learning the basics of the Django framework.